rust-lang/rfcs/text/3123-rustdoc-scrape-examples.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-1. **UI design:** What is the best UI to show the examples inline?
+The main unresolved questions are about the UI: what is the best UI to show the examples inline?
 My prototype represents my best effort at a draft, but I'm open to suggestions.
 For example:

-    * Is showing 1 example by default the best idea?
+1. Is showing 1 example by default the best idea?
 Or should scraped examples be hidden by default?
-    * Is the ability to see the full file context worth the increase in page size?
+2. Is the ability to see the full file context worth the increase in page size?
-    * How should the examples be ordered?
+3. How should the examples be ordered?
 Is there a way to determine the "best" examples to show first?
-2. **Tooling integration:** Are there better ways to accomplish the tooling sub-tasks?
-Specifically:
-    * Is there a robust way of generating links to examples based on the Cargo.toml `package.repository` field, especially that generalizes across choice of VCS?
-Is there a way to reliably get the current commit so as to generate stable links?
-    * Is invoking rustc on each example within rustdoc the best way to analyze the examples for call sites?
-In my [original prototype](https://github.com/willcrichton/example-analyzer), I wrote a standalone tool that output JSON which was then read in by Rustdoc.
-One benefit of this approach is that Rustdoc could then integrate with any tool that analyzes call sites.
-But the downside is requiring yet another tool to be in-tree.
-    * What is the best way to handle Cargo workspaces?
-For example, some workspaces like [wasmtime](https://github.com/bytecodealliance/wasmtime) have a single examples directory at the root with many crates in a `crates/` subfolder.
-However, under my current strategy for finding examples, they would only be scraped during documentation of the root crate, not the other crates in the workspace.

 # Future possibilities
 [future-possibilities]: #future-possibilities